nursats/REST_API-Demo/README.md

 A RESTful API built with FastAPI for weather data integration.
 This API allows users to fetch weather data from an external API, manage the data using CRUD operations, and access it securely with JWT-based authentication.

+The API is deployed and accessible at: https://rest-api-demo-project.vercel.app

 ---

 ## **Features**